Achievable logoAchievable logo

 Read the first and last sentence of the paragraph

-Now you know all about key idea questions!
+Now you know the core approach to key idea questions.

 Detail questions

-Detail questions are those that simply ask “what’s in the passage?”
-They might ask what the author said or what happened in the story.
-This means that, for a detail question, the answer will always be in the passage for you to find.
+Detail questions ask, in effect, “What does the passage say?”
+They might ask what the author states, what a character does, or what event occurs.
+For a detail question, the correct answer will always be supported directly by the passage.

-• The answer might not be in the same words as it was in the passage.
-They often use synonyms to make sure you understand what you’re reading.
+• The correct answer may not use the exact same wording as the passage.
+The test often uses synonyms to check whether you understand what you read.

-• Detail questions are almost always found in the body of the passage, not in the intro or conclusion.
+• Detail questions are almost always answered in the body of the passage, not the introduction or conclusion.

 Here’s an example of a detail question: